flix/flix/docs/DIDYOUKNOW.md

 - Flix supports full tail call elimination, i.e. tail calls do not grow the stack.
   (Flix-- being on the JVM -- has to emulate tail calls until Project Loom arrives.)

-- Flix supports extensible records with row types.
+- Flix supports extensible records with row polymorphism.

 - Type classes can be declared sealed.